LoginRadius/engineering-portal/content/engineering/guest-post/session-authentication-with-nestjs-and-mongodb/index.md

 npm run start:dev
 ```

 The above command runs the application and watches for changes.
-Your project `src` folder structure should look like as follows.
+Your project `src` folder structure should look as follows.

 ```
 └───src